No. 1 South Carolina tops fifth-ranked UConn 81-77

 TIP-INS:

 UConn is 8-10 against No. 1 teams all time. ...
-The Huskies are still missing guard Azzi Fudd (knee), Caroline Ducharme (concussion) as well as Paige Bueckers (knee) and Ice Brady (knee), who are both out for the season. ...
+The Huskies are still missing guards Azzi Fudd (knee), Caroline Ducharme (concussion) as well as Paige Bueckers (knee) and Ice Brady (knee), who are both out for the season. ...
 Many former UConn players were in the crowd including Sue Bird, Jen Rizzotti, and Napheesa Collier sitting a few rows behind the Huskies bench. ...
-South Carolina has gone 41-6 against ranked teams since the start of the 2019-20 season. ...
-The Gamecocks bench outscored UConn 37-0.
+South Carolina has gone 41-6 against ranked teams since the start of the 2019-20 season.

 UP NEXT: